-Specialised formal languages, similar to TILT~\cite{grunewald2021tilt}, developed with the GDPR transparency requirements in mind, could also be developed to produce application-specific transparency APIs that return human-readable answers to queries.
+Specialised formal languages, similar to TILT~\cite{grunewald2021tilt} (developed for the GDPR transparency requirements), could also be developed to produce application-specific transparency APIs that return human-readable answers to queries.

 As discussed in the case of sanitisation mechanisms, data may appear in different forms to different parties e.g., only some designated auditors may be able to access raw data.
-As mentioned above, one way of doing this is simply to encrypt data under the relevant parties' public keys so that only they can decrypt the raw data, but another possibility is for the release and query mechanism to implement access control that determines who can query the log.
+One way of doing this is simply to encrypt data under the relevant parties' public keys so that only they can decrypt the raw data, but another possibility is for the release and query mechanism to implement access control that determines who can query the log.
 Depending on the type of log, this may be more or less simple.
 For example, a blockchain based system can implement access control via a smart contract.
 This could also be set up to log queries if necessary.
 For a Merkle tree based system the access control mechanism would have to be built on top of the logs.